 If you think about it, the idea that you can’t burn fat and build muscle at the same time is contrary to how things work in nature.
 When our ancestors hunted prey through forests and up mountains, they built muscle and burned fat at the same time.
 They also didn’t stop for breaks every few minutes.

-When you use The Rack Workout Station, you work each muscle group to near failure.
+When you use it, you work each muscle group to near failure.
 Instead of resting between each set as you would at the gym, you transfer the burn to a different part of the body.
 The result is that you boost your metabolism and burn fat.
 Plus, you’ll build bigger and stronger muscles.
 The best part is that you don’t have to spend two hours at a gym doing it.
-The secret behind The Rack Workout Station is Zone Progression Training.
+The secret behind it is Zone Progression Training.

 Zone Progression Training (ZPT)